 Then one day you’ll see another event that has the “similarities in some of the few styling details from your own wedding” and with what you and your hubby really envisioned a couple of months back.
 Then the excitement will hit you and be like..
 Wow it looks beautiful!
 Coincidence, maybe?

 And then you’ll find yourself more than happy to know as well that it was done by the same Event Stylist during your wedding who even if after the mishap you still connected with as “friends”.
 Suddenly feeling flattered?
 Maybe?
-So, instinctively you’d grab your social media account to check about your supplier-turned-friend’s update to congratulate him on this awesome celebrity endeavor and voila.. the same Event Stylist has suddenly “blocked” you.
+So, instinctively you’d grab your social media account to check your supplier-turned-friend’s update to congratulate him on this awesome celebrity endeavor and voila.. the same Event Stylist has suddenly “blocked” you.
 Must be an accident?
 Some kind of error?
 Ahhhh..
 Okay?

 But guess what?
 You and your hubby shared the same fate because he was “blocked” too by the same person.
 Now that’s funny.
 Since you don’t know the answer to your why’s, now you’re just left staring at the “similar Spanish” looking styled event wondering what must be his reason to have blocked you and your hubby in all of his social media accounts?
 Just right after this same themed event?
 Ahhhh..
 Okay, AGAIN?!